lcdb/lcdb-wf/_sources/rnaseq-rmd.rst.txt

 adds some extra convenience when working with lists of dds objects, including the detection of parallelization as set up in the config object.
 See the help for ``lcdbwf::make_results()`` for more details.

+By default, if no test argument is specified in the parameters for ``lcdbwf::make_dds`` found here in `examples 1-4, <https://github.com/lcdb/lcdb-wf/blob/LRT/workflows/rnaseq/downstream/rnaseq.Rmd#L164-L187>`_ the Wald test is performed.
+When ``lcdbwf::make_results`` processes a Wald test dds object, it detects the Wald test and expects a ``contrast`` or ``coef`` argument to specify which p-values and log2FoldChange values to report.

+DESeq2 also supports the nBinomLRT (LRT). `Example 5 <https://github.com/lcdb/lcdb-wf/blob/LRT/workflows/rnaseq/downstream/rnaseq.Rmd#L189-L194>`_
+demonstrates how to create a dds object with LRT data.
+Since the LRT tests the removal of one or more terms from the design formula, a single log2FoldChange column doesn't reflect the test's complexity.
+DESeq2's results object is optimized for the Wald test, and when storing LRT results, it maintains consistency in datastructure by choosing a single pair-wise comparison for log2FoldChange values.
+To avoid confusion, ***we set all log2FoldChange values to 0 for LRT results***.

+For more details, see the DESeq2 documentation:
+`DESeq2 Likelihood Ratio Test <https://bioconductor.org/packages/devel/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#i-ran-a-likelihood-ratio-test-but-results-only-gives-me-one-comparison>`_.

 .. _rules: